lasigeBioTM/LASIGE-participation-in-ProfNER/README.md

 ### 3.2.
 Training

-To train a FLAIR tagger:
+To train the NER tagger:

 ```